-As they made their hike up the mountain, they spotted and filmed what appeared to be an enormous, hairy hominid plodding through the snow and up a nearby mountainside, oblivious to the camera.
+As they made their way up the mountain, they spotted and filmed what appeared to be an enormous, hairy hominid plodding through the snow on a nearby mountainside, oblivious to the camera.

 The Snow Walker video floored the Bigfoot research community, and a few top Bigfoot researchers released statements trumpeting their opinion that the footage must be real.
 The creature in the film was far too large to be a human, and the way it easily handled the deep snow showed it must be a Bigfoot.
 Besides, the couple was alone in the middle of nowhere.
 Who had time to throw on a monkey suit?

 The reasoning was sound.
 The video was compelling and thought by many to be the best Bigfoot evidence ever recorded.
 Without revealing the identity of those who had made the film it was impossible to verify where the footage was shot or get any perspective as to the size of the creature.
 But naturally, it was reasonable that the couple would not want attention drawn to themselves, especially with the increasing popularity of the clip.

 The Snow Walker footage, as it came to be called, became widely known as the most convincing documented Bigfoot sighting since the Patterson Film.
 But would it hold up under the same scrutiny the Patterson clip had endured over the years?

 The Snow Walker Video